 - If you use sports gels or chews for endurance events, drink enough water (three to eight ounces every 15–20 minutes) to stay hydrated.

 - Give yourself time to use the bathroom before an endurance exercise.

-If symptoms persist for more than a few days, seek medical attention to be sure there is not an underlying cause.
+If symptoms persist for more than a few days, even at rest, seek medical attention.
+Enjoy your run!